 How Long Do I Need My Port?

 Whether you use it regularly or not, your port can stay put for weeks, months, or years.
-When you don’t need it anymore, your doctor can remove during an outpatient procedure.
+When you don’t need it anymore, your doctor can remove it during an outpatient procedure.